 Despite all of our modern technology, reading still is the key to learning.
-And while children and adults can learn through experienting, to get an education that prepares one for life, reading is essential.
+And while children and adults can learn through experimenting, to get an education that prepares one for life, reading is essential.
 Because of this, parents may think that they need the latest electronic gadgets to help their children acquire basic reading skills before they start school.
-However, what kids really need is the time and attention of their parents talking, reading, singing, and playing with them.
+However, what kids truly need is the time and attention of their parents talking, reading, singing, and playing with them.

 One basic skill is learning to recognize and produce the distinct sounds of their native language.
 This is known as phonemic awareness.
 Infants are capable of producing all of the sounds of all of the world languages.
 By hearing human speech, their brain begins to hone in on the sounds of their own language and mimic those sounds.
 This skill will prepare them for phonics down the road.

-Educators suggest using rhyming and clapping out the syllables of a word as they recite a short poem or sing a song to help them develop another skill know as phonological awareness (understanding how words are composed of a series of separate sounds in an exact order).
+Educators suggest using rhyming and clapping out the syllables of a word as they recite a short poem or sing a song to help them develop another skill know as phonological awareness (understanding how words are composed of a series of separate sounds in exact order).

 Most children are ready for phonics, which is the next early reading skill by the time they get to kindergarten.
-Some children are ready earlier but focusing on the first three skills above will have your child ready for the beginning stages of learning how to read.
+Some children are ready earlier but focusing on the first three skills above will have your child prepared for the beginning stages of learning how to read.

 These three skills are best learned through repeated and varied experiences of hearing and interacting with human language.
 Electronic gadgets, videos, tablets, CDs, and educational toys are not the way to go.
-What works is parents talking, reading, singing, and playing with their child.
+Again, what works is parents talking, reading, singing, and playing with their child.
 This human interaction fully engages the child to be fully receptive to the stimuli, which leads to learning and retaining new skills.
 At the same time that you and your child are having fun and enjoying each other, strong parent–child bonding is also occurring, which is essential to healthy emotional and social development.